haykh/hersheyFontTex/README.md

-# AV Hershey's famous font adapted for modern-day usage
+# Hershey font adapted for usage in plotting

 Classical font developed by Dr. Allen V. Hershey in 1967 for usage in early-day computers adapted to modern `otf` format.
 This adaptation of the font makes it possible to use it in the scientific plotting environments, such as `matplotlib` (see `example/plot.py` for an example).